Tymbark7372/Key_Spammer/README.md

+command to compile, then type the directory where main.py is:

-command to compile: pyinstaller --onefile C:\Users\TYPEHEREYOURUSERNAME\Downloads\key_spammer\main.py
+pyinstaller --onefile